WWE Night of Champions: History

 In March 2023, WWE announced that they would be reviving the King of the Ring event, but rebranded as "King and Queen of the Ring", which would also replace the Hell in a Cell event.
 However, on April 13, it was revealed that WWE decided to scrap that revival and would instead hold Night of Champions, thus reviving the Night of Champions event.
 According to Mike Johnson of PWInsider, this was a creative choice to revive and bring Night of Champions to an international market.
 It was also reported that the change was to please business partners in Saudi Arabia and add intrigue to the show with the crowning of a new world champion.
 The event was scheduled for Saturday, May 27, 2023, in Jeddah, Saudi Arabia as the ninth event WWE held in Saudi Arabia in support of Saudi Vision 2030 under a partnership that began in 2018.
 This was also the first Night of Champions to livestream on Peacock in the United States due to the American version of the WWE Network merging under Peacock in March 2021.
 This was subsequently the first Night of Champions to be held in Saudi Arabia, the first held on a Saturday, and the first held in May.

-An event was not held in 2024, but it was scheduled to return to Saudi Arabia in 2025, this time in Riyadh on Saturday, June 28, 2025, at the Kingdom Arena and it will be the 13th event that WWE will hold in Saudi Arabia.
-This will also be the first Night of Champions to livestream on Netflix in most international markets due to the WWE Network's merger under the service in those areas in January 2025.
+An event was not held in 2024, as WWE instead produced the King and Queen of the Ring event that was originally planned for the prior year, but Night of Champions was scheduled to return to Saudi Arabia in 2025, this time in Riyadh on Saturday, June 28, 2025, at the Kingdom Arena, which was the 13th event that WWE held in Saudi Arabia.
+This was also the first Night of Champions to livestream on Netflix in most international markets due to the WWE Network's merger under the service in those areas in January 2025.
+The 2025 event would also host the finals of the King and Queen of the Ring tournaments.

+Plans for the 2026 event were initially subject to speculation due to the 2026 Iranian strikes on Saudi Arabia; notably, Formula One had called off the 2026 Saudi Arabian Grand Prix due to the strikes.
+However, on April 23, WWE officially confirmed that the event would proceed as planned on June 27 at the Kingdom Arena in Riyadh for a second consecutive year as the 15th event under the Saudi Arabian partnership.
+The event was again scheduled to host the finals of the King and Queen of the Ring tournaments.
+This also marked the first Night of Champions to livestream on ESPN Unlimited in the United States, as WWE's contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August 2025.